KevinFlanagan7/PP4-booking-system/README.md

 ## Project Goals

 The goal of this project is to enable registered users to book golf lessons with a PGA qualified professional at a Golf Academy.
 Once the user has registered an account they will be able to create, read, update and delete their booking at a state of the art driving range.
-The administrator of the booking site with also have full CRUD capibilities of the booking site.
+The administrator of the booking site will also have full CRUD capibilities of the booking site.

 ## Table of Contents